sunpy/ndcube/README.rst

 ::
    $ conda update ndcube

-The second option for installing the stable verison of ndcube is via
+The second option for installing the stable verison of ndcube is via pip:
-pip:
 ::
     $ pip install ndcube
 Then to update ndcube do:
 ::
    $ pip install ndcube --upgrade

-Bleeding Edge Version
+Development Version
-#####################
+###################

 The stable version of ndcube will be relatively reliable.
 However, if you value getting the latest updates immediately over reliablility, or want to contribute to the development of ndcube, you will need to install the bleeding edge version via github.
 The recommended way to set up your system is to first fork the `ndcube github repository`_ to your github account and then clone your forked repo to your local machine.
 This setup has the advantage of being able to push any changes you make in local version to your github account.
 From there you can issue pull requests to have your changes merged into the main repo and thus shared with other users.
 You can also set up a remote between your local version and the main repo so that you can stay updated with the latest changes to ndcube.
 Let's step through how to do this.

 Once you've forked the main `ndcube github repository`_ to your github account, create a conda environment on your local machine to hold the ndcube bleeding edge version and activate that environment.
 Type the following into a terminal:
 ::
     $ conda config --append channels conda-forge
     $ conda create -n ndcube-dev python sunpy hypothesis pytest-mock